bluefeet/Perl-Critic-Policy-TryTiny-RequireBlockTermination/README.md

-=pod

-=head1 NAME
+# NAME

 Perl::Critic::Policy::TryTiny::RequireBlockTermination - Requires that
 try/catch/finally blocks are properly terminated.

-=head1 DESCRIPTION
+# DESCRIPTION

-A common problem with L<Try::Tiny> is forgetting to put a semicolon after the try/catch/finally block which can lead to difficul to debug issues.
-While L<Try::Tiny> does do its best to detect this issue it cannot if the code after the block returns an empty list.
+A common problem with [Try::Tiny](https://metacpan.org/pod/Try::Tiny) is forgetting to put a semicolon after the try/catch/finally block which can lead to difficul to debug issues.
+While [Try::Tiny](https://metacpan.org/pod/Try::Tiny) does do its best to detect this issue it cannot if the code after the block returns an empty list.

 For example, this will fail: